mem48/GBDEM/README.md

 QGIS doesn't have the option to create webp tiles, so create PNG tiles.
 This could be a bug as the WEBP driver has been added to GDAL since version 3.6

-The mbtiles version can't create high res (512x512) images so create individual pictures first
+The mbtiles version can't create high-resolution (512x512) images, so create individual pictures first.

-Use a custom background colour to avoid obvious edge to the tiles.
+Use a custom background colour to avoid obvious edges to the tiles.

 ### Back in Windows Subsystem for Linux